HarvestHub/GardenHub/README.md

 | build     | Rebuilds the app container.
 You must do this **manually** if you change requirements.txt.                             |
 | manage.py | Same as running `python manage.py` in the app container.
 Useful for running migrations and other management commands. |
 | setup     | Installs Docker.
 Works on many GNU/Linux distros.                                                                     |

+**Hint:** `./dev.sh start` will run migrations every time before it starts the development server.
+To skip that, you can run `./dev.sh manage.py runserver` to run the development server directly.

 ### Running migrations and management commands